 The true differentiator between adequate and outstanding performance comes from employees’ relationships with their managers.
 Trust is built into managers’ daily interactions with employees.
 Managers need to be open, transparent, and trustworthy to prompt employee loyalty.
 They need to listen effectively, gather employee feedback, and solve problems that could hold employees back.

 By embracing a culture of transparency, authenticity, and belief in your employees, your company can establish the right circumstances to improve employee performance.
-Employees don’t need someone hovering over their shoulder to reach their peak performance.
+Employees don’t need someone hovering over their shoulders to reach their peak performance.
 They need the resources and support to achieve their performance potential.